elvinyung/epsilon-delta/readme.md

 The [node-redis](https://www.npmjs.org/package/redis) client to be used.
 If you don't provide one, epsilon-delta will use a rudimentary in-memory store.

 #### `userKey`
 The key used to identify individual users.
-By default this is `connection.remoteAddress`, the user's IP address.
+By default this is the string `connection.remoteAddress`, the user's IP address.

+You can also supply a function that takes a request parameter.
+If you do, epsilon-delta will call that function, passing in the request object, and use the return value as the user key.

 #### `capacity`
 The maximum number of requests in a user's bucket.
 By default, this is 200.